PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Includes a Secure Score for Devices

 ## Microsoft Defender for Cloud Apps
 - Defender for Cloud Apps is a Cloud Access Security Broker (CASB).
-It provides visbility into cloud app usage and helps identify shadow IT.
+It provides visibility into cloud app usage and helps identify shadow IT.
 It allows you to control and protect data in sanctioned apps.
 - CASB is a gatekeeper between enterprise user's and the cloud resources they use.
 It is composed of the following pillars:
   - Visibility into cloud services and apps and shadow IT
   - Threat protection and monitoring